mjirv/dbt-datamocktool/README.md

 ## Quickstart
 1. Install this package following the guide in the [dbt documentation](https://docs.getdbt.com/docs/building-a-dbt-project/package-management).
+2. Create your mocks: CSVs with sample inputs for your models and the expected outputs of those models given the inputs.
+    * Save them to your seeds directory (usually `data/`)
+    * See the `integration_tests/data/` directory of this project for some examples
-2. Add a variable called `dmt_mappings` to your `dbt_project.yml`.
+3. Map your inputs: Add a variable called `dmt_mappings` to your `dbt_project.yml`.
-    * This variable tells dmt which seeds to use as mock inputs for your unit tests (You will define the outputs later, in `schema.yml`).
+    * This variable tells dmt which refs/sources to replace with which seeds when running unit tests
     * Follow the example below.
     * ```yaml
         vars: